 Irish peacekeeper injured in Lebanon attack is discharged from Dublin hospital

+Tanaiste Micheal Martin welcomed the “good news”, and said that a UN report into the fatal ambush is expected in the coming weeks.

-An Irish soldier who was seriously injured in an ambush in Lebanon is being discharged from a Dublin hospital to continue his recovery at home.
+The Tanaiste has said it is good news that an Irish soldier who was seriously injured in a Lebanon ambush has been discharged from hospital to continue his recovery at home.

+Micheal Martin also said that the UN report into the incident is expected in the coming weeks.

 Shane Kearney, 22, was seriously wounded when the armoured UN vehicle he was travelling in was surrounded by a group of armed attackers in Lebanon last month.